 MTP stands for Media, Theory, and Production.
 It’s basically exactly what the name entails.
 This program offers you an education in both theoretical knowledge of Media, and practical experience with the Production of Media.
 The practical experience will come in the form of one of four selected streams:

 What sets this program apart from the other programs at FIMS, is that you will get to have classes at 2 of the best post-secondary institutions in Ontario.
-At the end of your 4 years at MTP, you will recieve a 3-year Bachelor of Arts Degree in Media, Information and Technocuture from Western University.
-In addition, you will earn yourself a 2 year diploma in one of 4 areas of media-related study from Fanshawe College.
+At the end of your 4 years at MTP, you will receive a 3-year Bachelor of Arts Degree in Media, Information and Technocuture from Western University.
+In addition, you will earn yourself a 2-year diploma in one of 4 areas of media-related study from Fanshawe College.

 But with an MTP joint degree/diploma, you will receive both the degree and diploma in 4 years:

 Pretty snazzy if you ask me.
 In years 1 and 3, you will be able to take theory-based, thought-provoking courses in Western’s MIT Program.
 During years 2 and 4, you will be whisked away to the world of Fanshawe learning about the industry of your choice, and complete projects to develop your mad skillz.Your Professors at Western are some of the most highly respected and knowledgeable individuals in their field.
 At Fanshawe, your instructors are industry professionals that have the experience necessary to convey what your future might hold.
 Western University also gives you the option to upgrade your Bachelor of Arts to an Honours Degree.
 All it means is one extra year at Western.